aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/13-visualize-results.md

 tags = ["tutorial", "create", "ParallelCluster"]
 +++

 In this next section, we're going to visualize the results of the job we just ran using [NCL](https://www.ncl.ucar.edu/).
-NCL will be pre-installed on your Cluster.

-1. Connect to the Head node via DCV, following instructions from part **[h.
-Connect to the Cluster](/03-hpc-aws-parallelcluster-workshop/09-connect-cluster.html#dcv-connect)**

-2. Open a terminal and install NCL.
+1. Install NCL.
 ```bash
 sudo yum install -y -q ncl
 ```

+2. Connect to the Head node via DCV, following instructions from part **[h.
+Connect to the Cluster](/03-hpc-aws-parallelcluster-workshop/09-connect-cluster.html#dcv-connect)**

 3. Navigate to the WRF run directory.

 ```bash